mhennemeyer/objectivematchy/README.markdown

 * Add an import statement to the header file of your TestCase: `#import 'ObjectiveMatchy.h'`
 * That's it!

+One more catch: In order to have the latest version of Xcode showing the failure messages inline,
+you have to do the following:

+1. Open the Information Window of the "Run Script" Build Phase of your Testing Target.
+(Right click and choose "Get info")
+2. Add `| echo` to the last line of the Script, so that it reads:

+    "${SYSTEM_DEVELOPER_DIR}/Tools/RunUnitTests" | echo

 ## One sophisiticated Example as proof of Nontriavialness

 Assume an Object that has a Key "aKey" and a method